 In Cordoba, it is regarded as salmorejo; in Granada it is ajoblanco and in Antequera it is porra antequerana.

-The key to tasting an authentic gazpacho is having fresh raw ingredients.
+The key to making an authentic gazpacho is using fresh raw ingredients.

-This soup, compared to other soups that we know, do not need to be heated up and cooked on a stove.
-Once you blend all the chopped ingredients together, this vegetarian tapas recipe is ready to be consumed.
+Compared to other soups that we know, this soup does not need to be heated up and cooked on a stove.
+Once you blend all the chopped ingredients, this vegetarian tapas recipe is ready to be consumed.

 You can blend it until it reaches its desired consistency; some like it grainy while others like it super smooth.

 Gazpacho can come out really simple-looking, so it helps to have a few toppings.
 You can serve your soup with croutons, cream, or fresh herbs on top.

 Another Spanish vegetarian tapas recipe that cannot be missed on this list is Patatas Bravas.

 In English, it translates to Spicy Potatoes.
 Basically, it is fried potatoes cooked in a spicy tomato sauce.

 Patatas Bravas is one of the trendy vegetarian tapas widely enjoyed in Spain.
 Any tapas bar in the country will surely have it on the menu.